luispabon/fitbit-workout-exporter/README.md

 A simple, local web application that allows you to export your Fitbit activities as **TCX files**.
 This is useful for migrating your data to other platforms like Strava, Garmin Connect, or TrainingPeaks.

+Works with all activity types, not just GPS tracked ones (the only ones Fitbit sends to Strava).

 ## Features

 -   **Secure Authentication**: Log in with your Fitbit account using OAuth 2.0.